Russian visa law news

 Bilateral agreements of the Russian Federation about multi entrance visas.

-In accordance with the bilateral agreements of the Russian Federation with Austria, Greece, India, Hungary, Germany, Swiss, Spain and Japan the citizens of the above-mentioned countries may request multi entrance visas with respect of this information.
+In accordance with the bilateral agreements of the Russian Federation with Austria, Estonia, Greece, India, Hungary, Germany, Japan, Spain and Swiss the citizens of the above-mentioned countries may request multi entrance visas with respect of this information.

 To the attention of citizens of Australia